Animal User Requirement #2

 - Needles specifically designed for reuse (with appropriate sterilization).

-General Consideration for Needle Reuse with RARC Veterinary or ACUC Approval:
+General Consideration for Needle Reuse with RARC Veterinary or IACUC Approval:

-- A needle may not be used on more than five animals, and must be replaced before this point if there is evidence that it is becoming dull (e.g., needle is difficult to insert through skin).
+- A needle may not be used on more than five animals and must be replaced before this point if there is evidence that the needle is becoming dull (e.g., difficult to insert through skin).

 - A needle should only be reused on animals from the same cage/group to avoid transmission of infectious diseases from one cage to the next.